Madelyne Pryor: Avengers Vs. X-Men

 During the 2012 Avengers vs. X-Men storyline, Mister Sinister creates a group of six clones of Madelyne Pryor in order to take the Phoenix Force energies from Cyclops, Colossus, Emma Frost, Magik, and Namor.
-Unlike the original Madelyne, none of the six clones possess individual personalities or free will, but instead appear to follow Mister Sinister completely.
-The clones join Mister Sinister's other clone creations in fighting the Phoenix Five, and manage to defeat each one.
+Unlike the original Madelyne, none of the six clones possess individual personalities or free will, but instead appear to follow Sinister completely.
+The clones join Sinister's other clone creations in fighting the Phoenix Five, and manage to defeat each one.
 They are also able to siphon some of the energy from the Phoenix Force, but are all immediately killed by the entity itself.

 Lady Deathstrike's Sisterhood

 Lady Deathstrike, whose consciousness had taken possession of Colombian girl Ana Cortes, formed an all-new Sisterhood initially comprising the latter, Typhoid Mary, and the Enchantress.
 The sentient bacteria Arkea possesses Lady Deathstrike's assistant Reiko and joins.
 As Arkea fears being opposed by the X-Men, she wants powerhouses with the Sisterhood, so she has Enchantress use her magicks to restore Selene and makes plans to resurrect Madelyne.
 Cortes manages to turn against Deathstrike, contact the X-Men and alert the group of the Sisterhood's location, and then commit suicide in an attempt to foil Arkea's plans.
 Arkea is able to place Deathstrike's consciousness into Reiko, and seeing an opportunity, splices Jean's DNA to Ana's body, making it a fully compatible host for Madelyne.
 The Enchantress then uses her magicks to retrieve Madelyne's consciousness and place it into the body, reviving Madelyne (and seemingly reshaping Cortes's physical appearance into Madelyne's), and making her flesh-and-blood again for the first time since her own suicide.
 When the X-Men arrive and attack, Madelyne fights and telepathically defeats the more experienced telepath Rachel Grey.
 Storm offers Madelyne and Selene a deal, essentially letting them go free, as the X-Men are only after Arkea at the moment.
-As Madelyne and the other members of the Sisterhood don't particularly care for Arkea, they desert her, allowing all of the Arkea bacteria to be destroyed.
+As Madelyne and the other members of the Sisterhood do not particularly care for Arkea, they desert her, allowing all of the Arkea bacteria to be destroyed.
 Accompanied by Selene, Madelyne declares that she would create an all new Sisterhood.